 GROWING MY INSTAGRAM

 I loved sharing my pregnancy and bump updates (it's so fun for me to go back now), and I'll keep sharing my postpartum journey, but I've decided against doing postpartum progress updates now.
 I personally love seeing other's updates, and it's motivating and inspiring to see how capable the human body is, but I never want to add to the comparison trap that social media can create.
-I never, ever want another mother to compare themselves to where I am at, or ever feel overwhelmed, or frustrated, or sad, or any negative feeling about themselves (not that they necessarily would, but ya know).
-There's so much nonsense on social media these days, and I try to bring a tiny bit light with my account.
+I never, ever want another mother to compare themselves to where I am at, or ever feel overwhelmed, or frustrated, or sad, or any negative feeling about themselves (not that they necessarily would...but ya know).
+There's so much nonsense on social media these days, and I try and add a tiny bit light with my account.

 I do hope to get out a comprehensive postpartum guide in the near future (with information and exercises for pelvic floor recovery, leaking and abdominal separation), but other that, I'm just going to keep doing what I'm doing!
 The beauty of finding and living a healthy lifestyle is that it is always evolving.
 It changed when I got pregnant with Piper.
 It changed again when I was postpartum with Piper.
 It was different when I was pregnant with Jack and also had a 10 month old.
 It's different now while I'm going through a postpartum journey again, but this time with two littles.
 Some phases of life, I feel like I'm 100% on my fitness game, other times I don't (aka right now).
 It's always changing, and I'm just sharing my approach to it all!